 Accounts receivable primarily consists of amounts that are due and payable from our customers for the sale of aluminum wheels.
 The Company's allowance for credit losses on accounts receivable represents management's estimate of expected credit losses over the expected term of the receivables.
 In estimating current expected credit losses, the Company applies a loss rate to receivables aging categories by region and market, OEM or aftermarket, based on historical write-offs.
 Historical loss rates are adjusted for current conditions and reasonable and supportable forecasts, as necessary.
 Specific reserves are recognized for individual accounts whenever the Company becomes aware of circumstances indicating that a loss may be incurred on a particular customer account, such as in the event of a customer bankruptcy or significant deterioration in customer operating results or financial condition.
 Provision adjustments to the allowance for credit losses are recognized in selling, general and administrative expenses.
-Accounts receivable are reflected net of a reserve for uncollectible amounts (including the estimated allowance for credit losses) of \$0.7 million as of December 31, 2023 and 2022.
+Accounts receivable are reflected net of a reserve for uncollectible amounts (including the estimated allowance for credit losses) of \$0.7 million as of December 31, 2023 and December 31, 2022.
+Changes in expected credit losses were not significant during the years ended December 31, 2023 and 2022.